Adelaide Hills allows you to taste some of Australia’s best cool-climate wines, food and produce, from nature’s top shelf. Learn more today.

 Indulge in a regional cheese platter while sampling Nepenthe’s Tempranillo, Savagnin and Late Harvest Riesling or kick back for a long lunch at the Mount Lofty Ranges Vineyard and allow chef Matt Fitton to delight you with his dishes.
 He was also named 2016 SA Chef of the Year so you'll be in good hands.

 Want more?
-Pick your own strawberries at Beerenberg, sample delicious chocolate and stock up at Melba's Chocolates at Woodside, Sample some award-winning cheeses at Woodside Cheese Wrights cellar door, Have an authentic German experience at one of the historic pubs in Hahndorf and combine chocolate and wine at Hahndorf Hill Winery's ChocoVino experience.
+Pick your own strawberries at Beerenberg, sample delicious chocolate at Melba's Chocolates at Woodside or pop into South Australia's "hive door" at Buzz Honey.
+Sample some award-winning cheeses at Woodside Cheese Wrights cellar door, Have an authentic German experience at one of the historic pubs in Hahndorf and combine chocolate and wine at Hahndorf Hill Winery's ChocoVino experience.

 A long lunch with a sumptuous view at the Mount Lofty Ranges Vineyard